Join the Adventure!

 We plan to be in the following places where it will be easiest to join or leave us for your stay on board.
 The schedule is of course subject to change – sometimes routes through the mountains are closed in winter even in Morocco, and if we have no guests to rendezvous with a little flexibility to detour can enhance the adventure.
 But we will make particular effort to stick to dates and places where guests have connecting travel.
 On the upside, budget and national airlines fly to lots of these places so there are many options.

-- 1st – 29th February : UK / South of France / Spain / Morocco free-range.
+- 1st October – 15th November : UK / South of France / Spain / Morocco free-range (VERY Special Prices!).

 Special Launch Deals Available Now!

 EXAMPLE: Joining for 2 weeks in Marrakesh and leaving in Dakhla would give you a taste of the historic city, the Atlas Mountains, the Sahara Desert and Atlantic Coast (including a drive along the wet sand of La Plage Blanche at low tide), and ending in the kite-surfers’ paradise of Dakhla Lagoon.
-Pretty much the same experience as Yury captured in this video, though with a bigger, more comfortable truck!
-A 15 night stay including 4 nights in hotel accommodation would cost a total of £1560** per person inclusive of food/drink.
+Pretty much the same experience as Yury captured in this video, though this time staying in comfort aboard our exclusive Overland Yacht!

 Costs & Causes